AnthonissenBert/Notes/SlingshotDnD/Locations/Outposts/Kharakul.md

 # **General**

 on the  the rugged [[Copper Tops]] mountain range, the dwarven outpost of Kharakul stands as a testament to the resilience and craftsmanship of the dwarves.
 Carved into the very cloak of the mountains, this outpost serves as both a formidable military stronghold and a welcoming haven for weary travelers and miners.
 The outpost is constructed primarily of stone and adorned with intricate copper engravings, a tribute to the rich mineral deposits that surround it.
 This however is an entry point into the mines.
-With hallways with giant tall ceilings
+With hallways with giant tall ceilings, enormous side caverns and intricate little passageways where many a wee traveler can get lost.
+Be sure to always have someone know your last location, and have a guide in the form of the luminous mushrooms, or an exca

 ---
 # **Key locations**